This Day in History: Betsy Ross’s sacrifices for the American cause

 Late in 1782, Betsy received a visitor by the name of John Claypoole.
 He’d been a prisoner with Joseph, so he’d come to tell Betsy that she was a widow again.
 The two became friends and were married in May 1783.
 Betsy and Claypoole had a long, 34-year marriage, but Betsy ultimately outlived Claypoole, too.
 She spent the last three years of her life living with one of her daughters.
 By then, she’d gone completely blind.
 She died peacefully in her sleep at the age of 84.

 All in all, Betsy’s life is a tale of love, heartbreak, sacrifice—and plenty of hard work.
-Whatever would she think of the uproar over her life today?
+You have to wonder what she’d think of modern controversies over her flag, don’t you?

 Affidavit of Margaret Donaldson Boggs, Daughter of Sarah Donaldson, who was a Sister of Elizabeth Claypoole (Betsy Ross) (copy available HERE).